khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/CREATIONAL/factory_method/factory_method.md

     - Có tình huống tạo object dựa trên input runtime (như config hoặc user choice)?.
     - Pattern có giúp tuân thủ Open-Closed Principle (mở rộng mà không sửa)?.
     - Bạn có chấp nhận thêm subclass để override method create mà không làm hierarchy quá sâu?.

+The core components of the Factory Method pattern are:

+1. **Product**: This declares the interface or abstract class for the objects the factories create.
+It defines the common behavior that all concrete products must implement.

+2. **Concrete Product**: These are the actual implementations of the Product interface.
+Each concrete product corresponds to a specific type of object created by the factory method.

+3. **Creator (Factory interface or abstract class)**: Declares the factory method, which returns an object of the Product type.
+The Creator may also contain some core business logic that uses the product object returned by the factory method.

+4. **Concrete Creator (Concrete Factory)**: Implements the factory method to instantiate and return specific concrete products.
+These subclasses control which concrete product is created.

+**Summary**:
+- The Factory Method pattern defines an interface for creating an object, allowing subclasses to decide which class to instantiate.
+- It encapsulates object instantiation, promoting loose coupling between client code and concrete classes.
+- It supports adding new product types by subclassing without modifying existing code.
+- The pattern often uses inheritance: Creator defines the factory method, while subclasses override it.